soojiunguan/IDB/README.md

-# IDB
+# Abstract
-Implementation of a relational database system for a bookstore
+This project involves the design and implementation of a relational database system for a bookstore in Kuala Lumpur.
+The system aims to streamline data management for book orders, members, payments, and inventory by replacing inefficient file-based systems.
+Using normalization techniques and SQL (DDL & DML), the team constructed a well-structured database with minimized redundancy and enhanced data integrity.
+Entity Relationship Diagrams (ERD) and normalization up to 3NF ensured logical data organization.
+The project demonstrates practical application of database concepts in supporting real-world business operations and decision-making in a digital bookstore environment.